knowler/knowler.dev/content/pages/uses.md

 ## Peripherals

 Generally, I just use my MacBook’s keyboard and trackpad.
 I do have an [ErgoDox EZ](https://ergodox-ez.com/) that I use when I use a second monitor or if I am using my desktop computer.
 It’s tough to get used to since often I just need to get work done.
 I know I just need to take a few weeks of dedicated use to force myself to get better at it.
-I suspect it will be like learning anything with a steep learning curve (e.g. `vim`, `tmux`, etc.).
+I suspect it will be like learning anything with a steep learning curve (e.g. vim, tmux, etc.).

 I have an old 24-inch BenQ monitor that I use.
 It’s not a high DPI screen which both isn’t great for regular use, but also is good for testing some designs.
 One day I’ll upgrade it.